 You can see a preview in our video below:

 Once we completed our first successful direct mail campaign, we found ourselves with a new problem: how to close on a property quickly!

-Fortunately, this is one of the easier problems to solve in the land investing world.
+Fortunately, this is one of the easier problems to solve in the land investment world.

-In this module, we will guide you through how to save money by closing in house.
+In this course module, we will guide you through how to save money by closing in house.

 You will soon be able to perform the functions of a title company yourself and close quickly on multiple properties at once!

 Of course, as a pro at land investing, you are also going to need to answer tricky questions, like this one: